awslabs/Agent-EvalKit/commands/code.md

 ## Outline

 The text the user typed after `/evalkit.code` in the triggering message **is** additional context or specific implementation requirements.
-This command conducts the core evaluation pipeline implementation.
+This command conducts the evaluation pipeline implementation.

 Given that context, do this: